Honda Pilot Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows estimated Honda Pilot insurance rates for additional coverage choices and driver risks.
+The chart below illustrates average Honda Pilot insurance rates for other coverage scenarios.

-• The lowest rate with discounts is $615
+• The best full coverage rate is $771

 View Chart as Image